Resources

 Summary

-In this group project, we developed a real-time vision-based football analysis system using a fine-tuned YOLOv11 object detection model, capable of identifying players, goalkeepers, referees, and the ball directly from high-resolution match footage.
+In this group project, we developed a real-time football analysis system using a fine-tuned YOLOv11 object detection model, capable of identifying players, goalkeepers, referees, and the ball directly from live match footage.

-The system achieves a mean Average Precision (mAP@50) of 0.827 across the main object classes and runs at 30 FPS on a consumer-grade RTX 2060 Super GPU, demonstrating the feasibility of low-cost, real-time sports analytics.
+The system achieves a mean Average Precision (mAP@50) of \(0.827\) across the main object classes and runs at 30 FPS on a consumer-grade RTX 2060 Super GPU.

 Pictures